 The Average Caffeine Content in a Cup of Tea

 Believed to be less than caffeinated beverages, the amount of caffeine in a cup of tea varies depending on the type of tea and how it’s brewed.
+Caffeine contents can differ significantly between tea varieties and preparation methods.
 On average, an eight-ounce cup of tea may contain 20 to 60 milligrams of caffeine.

 Coffee vs. Tea: Which Contains More Caffeine?

-While most believe that a cup fewer tea leaves made of coffee contains more caffeine, it’s important to note that tea leaves actually contain more caffeine per weight than coffee beans.
+While most believe a cup of coffee contains more caffeine than tea, it’s important to note that tea leaves actually contain more caffeine per weight than coffee beans.
 However, since we generally use less tea than coffee in each cup, the caffeine intake from a cup of coffee generally ends up being higher than a cup of tea.
+Among common beverages, coffee usually contains the most caffeine.

 Tea Leaves vs. Coffee Beans: A Comparison of Caffeine Levels